karishma17mehta/SNEAKER-MARKET-TRENDS-AND-SENTIMENT-/README.md

-# Sneaker PostHype Trend Forecasting
+# Sneaker Market Trend Forecasting

 This project explores how sneaker trends are evolving in the post-hype era, focusing on the online behavior of Gen Z consumers.
 Using Google Trends, Reddit scraping, sentiment analysis, and BERT topic modeling, we uncover engagement shifts across major sneaker brands.
 A Tableau dashboard ties all this together into an interactive visualization.